 London Arch formation stands a bit further out in the ocean and cannot be walked to/on nor can it be seen directly from the nearby beaches.
 The ocean here got me dreaming about jumping in for a quick swim.
 If there is a path down to the shore, it must be well hidden.
 The info certainly needs to be shared, right?
 Still, there are a couple of viewing platforms along this part of the coastline, so you get to see the London Arch from slightly different angles.

 As this is one of the most popular stops along the Great Ocean Road, do expect it to be a bit busier than The Grotto.
 I decided to move to the lowest viewing platform on the left side, which took a bit longer to be reached compared to other ones, but it was well worth it as I got a cool lookout place all to myself.

 This place really does invite you and tries to pull you closer.
 I can only imagine how amazing it must had been back in the days when you were able to walk on top of the formation.
 Today we can only stand here in awe of the majestic nearby cliffs and rolling waves that tirelessly form the future of this landscape.
 London Arch that was once a natural double-span bridge still captures the beauty of the Great Ocean Road.
 For me, it personalizes an immense perseverance against the continuous erosion from the crashing waves of the Southern Ocean.

 Further down the road towards Melbourne is the next quiet location of yet another beautiful rock formation named the Arch.
 It is just what the name suggests – an arch.
 There is a great chance you’ll be having this place all to yourself if you’re visiting during the morning hours.
-That’s probably why I enjoyed being here so much, apart from the enormous amount of energy I could feel while staying around this area.
+That’s probably why I enjoyed being here so much, apart from the enormous amount of energy I could feel while staying in this area.
 I could hang here for hours if there weren’t so many other giants I wanted to give my attention to.